SASSA Status Check - April 2026 SRD R370 Payment Dates

 About This Website

 This is an independent informational resource and is not affiliated with, endorsed by, or connected to SASSA or the South African government.
 We provide free guides and up-to-date information to help South Africans navigate the social grants system.
 We do not process applications or collect personal data.
+Read our privacy policy, terms of use, and disclaimer for more information.